18F/development-guide/project_setup/docker/README.md

 This starts your `my-service` (as defined in your docker-compose manifest), including any necessary dependencies, such as databases.
 It doesn't execute `my-service`'s startup command, however; instead it runs `py.test` within the `my-service` container.
-Once that command finished, Docker stop and deletes (`--rm`) the running container (any services it depended on will continue to run).
+Once that command finished, Docker stops and deletes (`--rm`) the running container (any services it depended on will continue to run).